Sentinel Lymph Node Biopsy

 - You may need a nuclear scan before your procedure.
 During a nuclear scan, healthcare providers will inject a small amount of radioactive liquid near the tumor.
 Radioactive liquid will move to the location of your lymph nodes and help them show up better in pictures.
 A camera will take pictures of the lymph nodes.
 The pictures will help your healthcare provider plan for your procedure.

 - Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+You may be told not to eat or drink anything after midnight on the day of your procedure.
+Your provider will tell you which medicines to take or not take on the day of your procedure.
 You may be given contrast liquid during your biopsy.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Arrange for someone to drive you home and stay with you after your procedure.

 What will happen during a sentinel lymph node biopsy?

 - You may be given an antibiotic through your IV to help prevent a bacterial infection.
 You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given local anesthesia to numb the area.
 With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.